containers/podman/docs/source/markdown/podman-kube-play.1.md

-% podman-play-kube(1)
+% podman-kube-play(1)

 ## NAME
-podman-play-kube - Create containers, pods or volumes based on Kubernetes YAML
+podman-kube-play - Create containers, pods or volumes based on Kubernetes YAML

 ## SYNOPSIS
-**podman play kube** [*options*] *file.yml|-*
+**podman kube play** [*options*] *file.yml|-*

 ## DESCRIPTION
-**podman play kube** will read in a structured file of Kubernetes YAML.
+**podman kube play** will read in a structured file of Kubernetes YAML.
 It will then recreate the containers, pods or volumes described in the YAML.
 Containers within a pod are then started and the ID of the new Pod or the name of the new Volume is output.
-If the yaml file is specified as "-" then `podman play kube` will read the YAML file from stdin.
+If the yaml file is specified as "-" then `podman kube play` will read the YAML file from stdin.
-Using the `--down` command line option, it is also capable of tearing down the pods created by a previous run of `podman play kube`.
+Using the `--down` command line option, it is also capable of tearing down the pods created by a previous run of `podman kube play`.
-Using the `--replace` command line option, it will tear down the pods(if any) created by a previous run of `podman play kube` and recreate the pods with the Kubernetes YAML file.
+Using the `--replace` command line option, it will tear down the pods(if any) created by a previous run of `podman kube play` and recreate the pods with the Kubernetes YAML file.
 Ideally the input file would be one created by Podman (see podman-generate-kube(1)).
 This would guarantee a smooth import and expected results.

 Currently, the supported Kubernetes kinds are: